nixworks/public/news/2009/11/16/README.md

 ##### Burma
 ### [ At least 8 people are dead and dozens missing after a ferry collided with an oil barge in Burma's Irrawaddy Delta. ](/news/2009/11/16/at-least-8-people-are-dead-and-dozens-missing-after-a-ferry-collided-with-an-oil-barge-in-burma-s-irrawaddy-delta.md)
-_Context: Irrawaddy Delta, Burma_
+_Context: Burma, Irrawaddy Delta_

 ##### Zambia
 ### [ A Zambian court clears journalist Chansa Kabwela of "Zambia Post" newspaper of pornography charges after she sent pictures of a woman giving birth in a hospital car park to President Rupiah Banda in protest at the effects of a national strike. ](/news/2009/11/16/a-zambian-court-clears-journalist-chansa-kabwela-of-zambia-post-newspaper-of-pornography-charges-after-she-sent-pictures-of-a-woman-givin.md)
-_Context: Chansa Kabwela, Rupiah Banda, Zambia, Zambia Post_
+_Context: Chansa Kabwela, Zambia Post, Rupiah Banda, Zambia_

 ##### Barack Obama
 ### [ U.S. President Barack Obama arrives in Shanghai, China, and holds a town-hall-style meeting with students. ](/news/2009/11/16/u-s-president-barack-obama-arrives-in-shanghai-china-and-holds-a-town-hall-style-meeting-with-students.md)